Penna221/Penna221/README.md

 ## Info
 👋 Hi, I’m Juho Pennanen.
 I’m interested in Game development.
 I have a youtube channel where i do all sorts of stuff.
-My profession sis IT Engineer.
+My profession is IT Engineer.

 ## Skills
 - 🤖 Automation testing, for example Cypress and Selenium.